 The trajectory together with Hoplr

 In addition to online community building, Hoplr offers numerous functionalities to survey citizens.
-The closed survey is one of them.
+The verified or closed survey is one of them.
 Citizens must first verify their identity and can then complete a questionnaire.
 This is how the City of Halle used Hoplr to survey the residents of the affected streets.

 - Design: The City of Halle could easily input and launch the questionnaire via the participation section of the Service Dashboard.
 It offers different question forms such as matrices, rating scales and ranking questions.